slsu0424/slsu0424.github.io/_pages/about.md

 <p>My background spans nearly two decades covering the healthcare/life sciences industry at Johnson & Johnson, IBM Watson Health, Cloudera, and Microsoft.
 I found my passion in building solutions, working on technologies such as databases and SaaS to big data and AI.
 I also learned the complexities of the US healthcare system, and the challenges of commercializing these solutions in a highly regulated market.</p>

-<p>I am particularly interested in emerging technologies, and see their potential to improve healthcare.
+<p>I am particularly interested in emerging technologies, and their potential to improve healthcare.
 Yet I believe it is more important to understand the value such technology can provide.
 Emerging technologies can be revolutionary, but their adoption in healthcare must be carefully evaluated.</p>

 <p>Advances in computing enable us to reimagine healthcare, and I dream of a future with better healthcare innovation and patient outcomes.</p>